-Additionally, I have published a set of studies on how traditional authority structures shape democratization and financialization across indigenous communities in Taiwan.
-Starting in October 2021, I am a Postdoctoral Research Fellow at the Polonsky Academy for Advanced Study in the Humanities and Social Sciences, Van Leer Jerusalem Institute.
+Additionally, I have published a set of studies on how traditional authority structures shape democratization and financialization across indigenous peoples in Taiwan in Sociology of Development, the Revue française de sociologie, and other venues.